schnee/schnee.github.com/_posts/2015-06-04-complex-systems-summer-school.md

 tags: [CSSS]
 ---

 I work for a great company - hard, interesting problems; good people; good industry; good benefits.
-[HomeAway](http://www.homeaway.com/info/about-us) offers as a foundational benefit the concept of continual personal development - we have a business to run, certainly, but HomeAway has a "help them grow of watch them go" attitude which helps with both retention AND running the business better.
+[HomeAway](http://www.homeaway.com/info/about-us) offers as a foundational benefit the concept of continual personal development - we have a business to run, certainly, but HomeAway has a "help them grow or watch them go" attitude which helps with both retention AND running the business better.

 I'm about to head off to the [Complex Systems Summer School](http://www.santafe.edu/education/schools/complex-systems-summer-schools/) at the [Santa Fe Institute](http://www.santafe.edu).
 The CSSS offers "an intensive four week introduction to complex behavior in mathematical, physical, living, and social systems for graduate students and postdoctoral fellows in the sciences and social sciences."
 I don't exactly fit any of those categories, but I do have one degree in Electrical Engineering, one in Mathematics and (probably most importantly) several years of experience in the "high tech" industry.